GoodPBC/react-native-practice/docs/README.md

 6. When your app has finished building press i or a in your terminal and you should see the following:

    ![alt text](assets/expoStart.png "Fresh iOS Expo Build")

+   ***

+Lets open up an IDE.
+We recommend using VSCode. it is, in our opinion the best modern editor and it has tons of tools for developing javascript and React/RN.

+Open the the `App.js` file and you will notice that there is `<View>` element encapsulating 3 `<Text>` elements.

+By playing with the text and the text tags and then saving your changes you will see the differences in you app upon saving.
+One of the cool features about RN is the Hot Reloading that we get out of the box with expo.
+By hot reloading we mean the ability to make changes, save your files, and have those changes refresh instantly.

+#### React Native and its Limitations.

+React Native is awesome because we allows to create Native Apps in one code base.
+However, this presents challenges.
+Not everything can be reconciled across both iOS and Android.
+Truth is, both platforms have unique differences that cant be transferred to the other.
+This happens a lot in when it comes to style and creating responsiveness across different devices and screen sizes.

+There is also the need to create a lot of custom components because we are not given all the things we are given in a web UI library that is running on the same backbone everywhere.

+Essentially, we are given the neccessary components to do the job, but we have to get creative.

+Another thing worth mentioning and definitely to be taken into consideration when deciding whether or not to use it in a project is the fact that there a lot of moving parts.
+Firstly, React is rapidly iterating.
+That coupled with the fact that so are Android and Apple, means that a lot of things can break and change over time.

+**Thats why we are here anyway right?**

+---

+## React Native Basics

+## React Native & Redux

+## Debugging

+## Styling

+## Animation

+## Navigation

+## Extensions and Third Party Integrations

+## Forms

+## Accessing Device Camera

+## GPS & Maps

+## HTTP Requests

+## Authentication

+## Release Prep

+## Publishing